 The North Carolina Department of Natural and Cultural Resources Secretary, Reid Wilson, said: “Congratulations to the North Carolina Zoo for playing an essential part in the survival of this critically endangered species.
 These births are important because many of our wolves, once matured, have been moved to other breeding packs to continue to help bring this species back from near extinction.
 Our hope is that more and more red wolves can soon be placed into the wild.”
 The zoo authorities have asked the public to name the newborn red wolf pups and a naming poll will be unveiled soon.

 The visitors and locals are quite excited about the development and they can’t wait to see the red wolf pups.
 The zoo authorities have said all the pups and their mothers are in good health.
 It is the first time the zoo has witnessed the birth of 12 red wolf pups in one season.
-The pups of Flint and Sassy, 6 pups overall, were born in the zoo’s public habitat.
+Flint and Sassy’s pups, 6 pups in all, were born in the zoo’s public habitat.
 However, the other 6 pups were born in the non-public viewing zone.
 The zoo management has plans to move the wolves to the non-public breeding zone after the pups become mature.

 The North Carolina Zoo is known for its consistent efforts to preserve the endangered red wolf species.
 While the number of red wolves is still not significant, it has tasted success in its conservation efforts.
 Beginning in 1994, the zoo management has bred four dozen red wolves.